ray-project/deltacat/deltacat/utils/ray_utils/retry_handler/README.md

 Use cases:
 1. Notifying progress
-    a.
-TaskContext (progressNotifier - (send_heartbeat, send_progress, get_progress), timeout_time) from StragglerDetectionInterface
+    This will be done through ProgressNotifierInterface.
+The client can use has_progress and send_progress to recieve updates on task level progress.
+This can be an SNSQueue or any type of indicator the client may choose.
 2. Detecting stragglers
-   Given the straggler detection algorithm fed in by the client, the method get_timeout_val will be used to determine how long the task will run before it is considered a straggler.
-The logic for this must be provided by the client internally.
+   Given the straggler detection algorithm implemented by StragglerDetectionInterface, the method is_straggler will inform the customer if the current node is a straggler according to their own logic and proving them with TaskContext, the information they might need to make that decision.
 3. Retrying retryable exceptions
-   a.
-Within the failure directory, there are common errors that are retryable and when detected as an instance
-    of the retryable class, will cause the task to be retried through submitting the task.
+   Within the failure directory, there are common errors that are retryable and when detected as an instance of the retryable class, will cause the task to be retried when the exception is caught.
+If the client would like to create their own exceptions to be handles, they can create a class that is an extension of retryable_error or non_retryable_error and the framework should handle it based on the configuration strategy.

-The client can provide these inputs to fulfil the following use cases:

-Given a list of 1000 tasks, we will first scale each batch to a reasonable size and run the retry and detection on each batch